SusannaManca/Python-1.1/README.md

 Work with functions and variables \
 Exception Handling \
 Work with classes and objects \
-Identify and define attributes and methods .
+Identify and define attributes and methods \
+Read text files using Python libraries